zhullyb/monyhar/monyhar/codelabs/cpp101/codelab.md

 ## Part 3: Threads and task runners

-Chromium has a number of abstractions for sequencing and threading.
+Monyhar has a number of abstractions for sequencing and threading.
 [Threading and Tasks in Chrome](https://monyhar.googlesource.com/monyhar/src/+/main/docs/threading_and_tasks.md) is a must-read and go-to reference for anything related to tasks, thread pools, task runners, and more.

 Sequenced execution (on virtual threads) is strongly preferred to single-threaded execution (on physical threads).
-Chromium's abstraction for asynchronously running posted tasks is `base::TaskRunner`.
+Monyhar's abstraction for asynchronously running posted tasks is `base::TaskRunner`.
 Task runners allow you to write code that posts tasks without depending on what exactly will run those tasks.